Selected Course Descriptions for Spring 2014

 The Human Species

 In this course we examine human biology and behavior from an evolutionary perspective, comparing our anatomy, physiology, and behavior to those of living primates and other mammals.
-We will descuss the relative roles of genes ("nature") and environment ("nurture"), the biological basis of behavior. local biological adaptations evident in modern populations, growth and development, and diet and disease.
+We will discuss the relative roles of genes ("nature") and environment ("nurture"), the biological basis of behavior, local biological adaptations evident in modern populations, growth and development, and diet and disease.
 Students will actively engage in the development of scientific hypotheses, data colleciton, and data synthesis analysis, as part of laboratory research experiences throughout the semester.
-Material covered will help prepare students to understand and evaluate recent advances in genetis, behavioral studies, medicine and evolution.
+Material covered will help prepare students to understand and evaluate recent advances in genetics, behavioral studies, medicine and evolution.

 Introduction to Archaeology